 Questionable claims can be fought by construction companies by use of "pre-construction

 surveys".
 Such surveys are often required by the construction contract.
 If they are done per contract terms, they can involve something

 as simple as a construction company employee driving or walking by recording video

 of the outside of the house prior to construction start.
-Typically, drive-by or walk-by video surveys are of limited value, in that they don't show detail more than about ten feet away from the camera.
+Typically, drive-by or walk-by video surveys are of very limited value, in that they don't show detail more than about ten feet away from the camera.
+Since most homes are

 What If I Have Damage?